antonbashir/dart-reactive-transport/README.md

 The main class for reactive subscribers using the Iouring Transport library.

-### Method: `ReactiveSubscriber.subscribeCustom`

-Subscribes to a specified channel and receives messages as they arrive.

-- Parameters:
-  - `channel`: ReactiveChannel object to subscribe to.

-## ReactiveChannel

-ReactiveChannel is an abstract mixin class defining the interface for a reactive channel.

-### Properties:

-- `key`: A string uniquely identifying the channel.
-- `configuration`: An instance of `ReactiveChannelConfiguration`.

 ### Methods:

-- `onPayload`: Called when a payload is received.
-- `onComplete`: Called when all subscribers have completed.
-- `onCancel`: Called when a subscriber cancels.
-- `onSubscribe`: Called when a new subscriber requests messages.
-- `onError`: Called when an error occurs.
-- `onRequest`: Called when a subscriber requests more messages.
+- `subscribe`: Subscribes to a functional channel and receives messages as they arrive.
+- `subscribeCustom`: Subscribes to a specified channel and receives messages as they arrive.

 ## ReactiveProducer

 The main class for reactive producer using the Iouring Transport library.

-### Method: `payload`
+### Methods:

-Schedules a payload to be sent through the transport.
+- `payload`: Schedules a payload to be sent through the transport.

-- Parameters:
-  - `data`: The data to be encoded and sent.
-    - Type: `dynamic`
-  - `complete`: (optional) Whether to complete the stream with the current buffer.
-    - Type: `bool`

-### Method: `error`

-Schedules an error message to be sent through the transport.
+- `error`: Schedules an error message to be sent through the transport.

-- Parameters:
-  - `message`: The error message.
-    - Type: `String`

-### Method: `cancel`

-Cancels a currently scheduled payload or error stream.
+- `cancel`: Cancels a currently scheduled payload or error stream.

-### Method: `complete`

-Completes the stream with an empty buffer.
+- `complete`: Completes the stream.

-### Method: `request`

-Requests a specified number of data bytes to be sent through the transport.
+- `request`: Requests a specified number of messages to be sent through the transport.

-- Parameters:
-  - `count`: The number of data bytes to request.
-    - Type: `int`

-### Method: `unbound`

-Requests an unbounded number of data bytes to be sent through the transport.
+- `unbound`: Requests an unbounded number of messsages to be sent through the transport.

 ## ReactiveTransport